We can help you start your weight loss journey at HCA Houston Healthcare.

 At HCA Houston Healthcare, our multidisciplinary teams of weight loss surgeons, registered dietitians and psychologists provide you with the comprehensive care you need before and after surgery, as well as for life after bariatric surgery.

-Six of our facilities have earned the highest accreditations from the American College of Surgeons (ACS) and the new, unified Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
+Seven of our facilities have earned the highest accreditations from the American College of Surgeons (ACS) and the new, unified Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
 These facilities are home to Redefine Clinical Weight Loss, HCA Houston Healthcare's premier bariatric weight loss program.